NVIDIA/framework-reproducibility/doc/d9m/tensorflow.md

 continue upstreaming all solutions into stock TensorFlow, or, more likely, implementing solutions directly in stock TensorFlow initially and only.

-What follows in this section is a high-level view of the status GPU-determinism in different versions of TensorFlow.
+What follows in this section is a high-level view of the status of GPU-determinism in different versions of TensorFlow.

 ### Stock TensorFlow Version 2.11+